 We also recommend reading this article: new ways to invest in cryptocurrencies.

 Bitcoin explained – to put it all together

 Let’s wrap up everything you have read so far and put it together.

 Bitcoin is the world’s best-known cryptocurrency, which was founded by Satoshi Nakamoto in October of 2008.
 It is the first digital currency combining cryptography and blockchain technology.
 Bitcoin has had thousands of rivaling currencies and tokens over the years.

 The Bitcoin software is open source.
 Anyone can use it and create their own version of Bitcoin.

 Bitcoin is a so-called 1st generation cryptocurrency.
 Almost every single cryptocurrency in the market is more advanced and scalable than Bitcoin.
 Some of them (like Ethereum) offer smart contracts and many other features.

 Scalability issues have split the Bitcoin development camp into two different groups.
 The path chosen by Bitcoin is off-chain scaling.
 It means that small transactions are being processed outside the Bitcoin blockchain.
 The technology providing this is called the Lightning Network.

 The blockchain technology behind Bitcoin means just a distributed ledger.
 It consists of tens of thousands of nodes all around the world.
 These nodes take care of all transactions sent to the network.

 The Bitcoin network couldn’t function without miners.
 They are the ones doing the heavy maintenance duties.
 Miners create each new block of the blockchain.
-They are rewarded from their work with new Bitcoins.
+They are rewarded for their work with new bitcoins.